-Hiding in Plain Sight: 'Stealth Shelters' Rise in Marseille
+Hiding in Plain Sight: ‘Stealth Shelters’ for the Homeless Rise in Marseille

-A-KAMP47 is a vertical encampment design to comfortably house Marseille's homeless.
-The project's architect, Stéphane Malka is noted for his activist architectural projects.
+A-KAMP47 is a vertical encampment designed to comfortably house Marseille's homeless.

 The French architect Stéphane Malka knows how to cause a stir.
 His 2009 project Self Defense imagined stacks of riffraff apartment boxes attached parasitically to the sides of the Grande Arche at La Defense, an icon of neoliberal Paris and its delusional, exclusionary ambitions.
 Malka’s vertical village was the equivalent of flipping the bird, where the intention is very much to hijack a cultural monument and expose all its pretensions.
 Another project, Neossman, proposes that new housing parcels be built directly atop bâtiments, the decorous housing blocks instituted by the Baron Haussmann and which make up much of Paris’s historical center.
 These new structures would be lightweight and built of very cheap materials like tarp, forming cardboard copies of the grandiose buildings beneath them.

 In both cases, the overall effect is the same: to agitate, to expose, to mock.
 In case it wasn’t clear enough, one look at any of Malka’s project descriptions reveals a propensity for colorful political verbiage, such as “guerilla,” “hijack,” “invade,” “resist.”
 Malka’s allegiances, then, are clear.
 His designs aim to, in his words, “unite the forsaken, the marginalized, refugees, demonstrators, dissenters, hippies, utopians, and the stateless of all kinds.”